Learning the Value of Value Learning: Value Refinement in Nash Bargaining

-The corollary clarifies the role of preference structure.
 When agents' weights are positively correlated, they expect to value the same dimensions highly, limiting opportunities for mutually beneficial trade.
 When weights are less correlated---meaning agents tend to want different things---the scope for gains through specialization expands.
 The benefit of refinement depends on how different the agents' preferences turn out to be, measured by $|\Delta| = |w^1_1 - w^2_1|$.
 Lower covariance spreads probability mass toward larger preference divergence, amplifying expected gains.
 The maximum occurs with perfectly negatively correlated preferences, where Agent~1 values dimension~1 exactly as much as Agent~2 values dimension~2.
-At this extreme, each dimension can be allocated entirely to the agent who values it more, fully exploiting the gains from specialization.
+At this extreme, each dimension can be allocated entirely to the agent who values it more, fully exploiting specialization.

-Figure~\ref{fig:nash_refinement} illustrates such a case of perfectly complementary preferences, as in the vignette of the the Arborist and the Baker in \S \ref{sec:Vignette}, where the feasible set expands from a line to a rectangle and both agents' payoffs double.
+Figure~\ref{fig:nash_refinement} illustrates such a case of perfectly complementary preferences, as in the vignette of the Arborist and the Baker in \S \ref{sec:Vignette}, where the feasible set expands from a line to a rectangle and both agents' payoffs double.

 In bargaining, agents benefit in expectation from refining their understanding of what they are negotiating over.
-Refinement reveals dimensional structure, transforming one-dimensional division into opportunities for mutually beneficial trade across dimensions of value.
-The result connects to classical insights about gains from trade:\footnote{Cf. \citep[Ch.~VII]{Ricardo1817}, \cite[Book~I, Chs.~I--II]{Edgeworth1881}, and \cite[\S\S 2--4]{ArrowDebreu1954}.} agents with different preferences can both benefit by specializing in what they value most, and value refinement is the epistemic process by which such opportunities are discovered.
-Refinement contributes to this a picture of how we might discover the latent complementarity of our values through reflection.
+Value refinement reveals dimensional structure, transforming one-dimensional division into opportunities for mutually beneficial trade.
+The result connects to insights about gains from trade \citep{Ricardo1817, Edgeworth1881, ArrowDebreu1954}: agents with different preferences can both benefit by specializing in what they value most, and value refinement is the process by which such opportunities are discovered.